jkvishu/DSA-Practice-GFG/README.md

 # DSA-Practice-GFG
-*This repository contains all the solutions I've solved for the DSA Practice Problem from GeeksForGeeks Website..*
+**This repository contains all the solutions for the DSA Practice Problem that I've solved on GeeksForGeeks Website..**